Source-Controller/gatsby-nehalm/demo/content/posts/features/features.md

 ## Responsive

-Nehalem was optimized for phones, tablets and large desktops - which should cover most devices!
+Nehalem is optimized for phones, tablets and large desktops!

-IMAGE

 ## Customizable